Russia unleashes biggest attacks in Ukraine in months

 French President Emanuel Macron expressed “extreme concern.”
 British Foreign Secretary James Cleverly tweeted that “Russia’s firing of missiles into civilian areas of Ukraine is unacceptable.”

-“Russia once again has shown to the world what it stands for.
-It is terror and brutality,” said European Commission President Ursula von der Leyen.

-Some feared Monday’s attacks may just be the first salvo in a renewed Russian offensive.
-As a precautionary measure, Ukraine switched all schools to online learning until at least the end of this week.
-Ukrainian Foreign Minister Dmytro Kuleba broke off an Africa tour and headed back to Ukraine.
+Some feared Monday’s attacks may mark the start of a new Russian offensive.
+As a precautionary measure, Ukraine switched all schools to online learning.

 Sabra Ayres in Kyiv, Vasilisa Stepanenko in Kharkiv, and Justin Spike and Yesica Fisch in Dnipro, contributed to this story.